DataDog/dd-sdk-reactnative/packages/react-native-apollo-client/README.md

 # React-Native Monitoring for @apollo/client

-## Notice: this integration is not ready for production

-Adding the GraphQL integration does not change any existing features.
-The information is not surfaced on the Datadog platform yet.

 ## Overview

 Monitor your GraphQL resources with Real User Monitoring (RUM) and perform the following: